VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/02-create-rest-services.md

 **6. Add DELETE Mapping**

-Next let's add a handler for accepting HTTP POST requests.
+Finally, let's add a handler for accepting HTTP DELETE requests to delete existing entries.
 Copy the following to the `// TODO POST mapping` line (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitController.java" data-target="insert" data-marker="// TODO POST mapping">
+@DeleteMapping("/{id}")
+public void delete(@PathVariable("id") Long id) {
+    repository.delete(id);
+}
 </pre>

+We are again utilizing a route segment to specify an ID in the route.
+Thus this handler will handle routes like `DELETE /api/fruits/1`.

 Run the application once more by executing the ``mvn spring-boot:run``{{execute}} command.
 This time we will use the included web application to DELETE Fruits from the application.
 Click the `Remove` button next to any of the Fruit entries.
 If all is well it should remove that Fruit from the List.

+>**NOTE**: Do not blindly accept IDs like this in your path for deletion in production applications!
+Make sure there is some level of security to ensure this functionality cannot be abused.

 Press **CTRL+C** to stop the application.